Anne-Munition/tiltify-bitbot-gui/README.md

 * Donation Rewards will be retrieved from the API if available and populate the rewards table.
 * Press the Refresh button in the Tiltify settings to reestablish the Tiltify connection and refresh the data from the API.
 * Toggle the Purple volume button in the Tiltify settings to mute/unmute the new donation notification sound.
 (DING)
+  * Un-muting the notification will play a test notification.

  * INCENTIVES